mantl/mantl/examples/README.md

 you will see that you are submiting a call to create two instances of a docker
 image: `"image": "keithchambers/docker-hello-world"`.
 You can see the the [php code running in this container](https://github.com/keithchambers/docker-hello-world/blob/master/index.php).

-## Destory the Vagrant Cluster and Build on for MineCraft
+## Destroy the Vagrant Cluster and Build on for Minecraft

 If you want to use the vagrant cluster for the Minecraft example you have to make a worker VM with more resources.
 Minecraft requires 2GB of RAM free for